springone-tour-2021/lab-workshop-3/workshop/content/exercises/C-02-content.md

 Optionally, you can repeat the steps in this exercise, using the prod namespace and the prod overlay.

 ## Next Steps
-In the enxt steps, you will automate the test, build, and deployment of the application.
+In the next steps, you will automate the test, build, and deployment of the application.